 Trees that Bloom Pink in Spring

-The daylight hours are lengthening and the Mother Nature is confusing us with the struggle between winter and spring.
+The daylight hours are lengthening, and Mother Nature is confusing us with the struggle between winter and spring.
 Bulbs begin to emerge from the ground with grass-like sprouts and tiny buds appear on trees and shrubs.
 As vibrant pink blooms emerge on defoliated branches, flowering trees often bring the first signs that Spring is near.
 But, what are these magnificent pink bloomers?
 Are they all the same tree?
 Do they all flower at the same time?
 At the garden center, these are questions we begin to hear every year in mid-February through March.
-Here, we’ve tried to narrow down the list of the pink blooming trees you may be seeing:
+Here, we’ve tried to narrow down the list of the pink blooming trees you may be seeing so you can create a beautiful pink spring paradise in your yard each and every spring!

 1st Blooms: Japanese Flowering Apricot